-In the Gazer project, certain timing devices denoted by numbered triangles operate at the edges of sensorial bodies and send signals to burster modules.
+In Gazer designs, certain timing devices denoted by numbered triangles operate at the edges of sensorial bodies and send signals to burster modules.
 That function is performed by timing device modules constructed below.
 This construction also defines the class of pulse burst signals used in the Gazer project.

 These device modules produce bursts that fill one tick, including both end points.
-Precisely, one "enlarged tick" = $10\delta + \alpha$ where δ is the responding period of the primal timing device and α is the duration of a pulse.
+In other words, one "enlarged tick" = $10\delta + \alpha$ where $\delta$ is the responding period of the primal timing device and $\alpha$ is the duration of a pulse.
 The enlarged tick makes it easier to coordinate various devices and modules.
 Because of margins of silence, the enlargement does not affect operations.

-Operations of these modules resemble those of pulsers with extended discharge periods.
+Outputs of these modules resemble those of pulsers with extended discharge periods.
 (Fig. 7.)

-Fig. 20 shows operations of two timing devices with extended discharge periods.
+Fig. 20 shows operations of two simple timing devices with extended discharge periods.